The Best 3 Day New York City Itinerary for First Time Visitors

 A main draw here is the vast main terminal that houses a magnificent clock, high ceilings, and tall glass windows.
 Along with wandering around the station by yourself, an exciting way to see the landmark and learn more about its history is via a Secrets of Grand Central Walking Tour.

-🏨 Accommodations close to Grand Central Terminal
+🏨 Places to stay near Grand Central Terminal

 Radio City Music Hall